 There is no need to set up an appointment, just show up at a branch with your documents and try your luck.
 If unlucky, walk to the next branch and try again.
 Having a Thai friend come along will definitely help.

 In most cases, the account will be activated on the spot and a debit card will be issued to you.
 Thai banks issue both Unionpay and Visa debit cards.
-The only bank that I know of which issue a debit MasterCard is Citibank.

 In my experience, there are four different ways to go about this.